sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/04-Terraform-Variables-and-Datasources/27-Implement-the-input-varibles/README.md

-- In this session we have covered
+- In this session we have covered defult varibles